rednaw/site/content/introduction.md

 - [Solutions](https://www.marialoni.org/resources/solutions-test-exam.pdf)

 ## Examination
 Grading will be based on a written exam.
-In 2021/22 there are three opportunities for a final exam on 7 October, 3 February and 30 June.
+Every year there are three opportunities for a final exam in periods 1 (September), 3 (January) and 6 (June).
 The exams will take place in Science Park.
-Consult DataNose for exact time and locations: [DataNose](https://datanose.nl/#course[100074])
+Consult DataNose for exact time and locations: [DataNose](https://datanose.nl/#course[110214])

 ## Registration
 Only registered students are admitted to the exams.
-To register please send an email to the Minor coordinator at <a href = "mailto: minor-loco-illc@uva.nl">minor-loco-illc@uva.nl</a> at least one month before the exam.
+To register please follow the instructions here: [UvA course registration](https://student.uva.nl/en/topics/course-registration).
+For late registration, please send an email to the Minor coordinator at <a href = "mailto: minor-loco-illc@uva.nl">minor-loco-illc@uva.nl</a> at least one month before the exam.

 ## Contact
 Contact the coordinator in case you have questions, suggestions or complaints.